Cocos Scuba Diving

 What is the best way to dive Cocos?

 Cocos is not big.
 There are over 20 dive sites all around the island.
-The best diving is around Cocos Island itself!
+The top spots are around Cocos Island itself!
 Some of the best known and loved dive sites have names like Bajo Alcyone, Manuelita Deep, Dirty Rock and Dos Amigos Pequeña.

 What is the water temperature?

 Water Temperature varies depending on the time of year, generally ranging as follows: 25-28°C (78-82°F) between November and May, and 24-27°C (76-80°F) from June to December.
-Temperatures can also vary from dive to dive and thermoclines can mean any given dive has quite a wide temperature range.
+Temperatures can also vary from site to site and thermoclines can mean any given dive has quite a wide temperature range.

 If you have a choice of fins, bring those which generate the greatest power since current and fast-moving creatures mean you might want more thrust.
 Drift dives mean a safety sausage is another "must have" and reef hooks are optional, and clearly each diver should have their own computer.